ouspg/CryptoCourse/Week2Exercises/README.md

  * You can run the tests several times (10-1000) and compute the average time it takes to brute force the key.
  * You can work in pairs / small groups and provide the encrypted data as a challenge to your fellow students.
 What information do you need to give in addition to the encrypted data to make brute forcing possible?

-> Document your results in a table, answer the questions and provide the source code.
+> Document your process and add results in a table, answer the questions and provide the source code.
 You can also add some screenshots of your work.

 ## Task 4